-- 4.74 We use this section to refer to ways in which we could encourage NIE Networks to perform in a more effective and efficient way for customers in RP6. - 4.75 The title of this section in purposely broad to draw attention to the fact that we could introduce incentives which have the potential to reward and/or penalise NIE Networks.
-Also, incentives could be symmetrical or asymmetrical in nature and could be financial and/or non financial in nature, including penalties. - 4.76 Incentives can be integrated into uncertainty mechanisms and the design of RP6 in terms of how the price control deals with the overall balance of risks and rewards for both NIE Networks and customers.
-For the purpose of this document, and in the absence of addressing specifically the uncertainty mechanisms or the price control design at this stage, we approach the topic of incentives afresh and from a high level. - 4.77 We do not seek to opine or discuss the merits, drawbacks, potential or otherwise of particular incentives or schemes in this section or at this stage, but rather, we set out the areas we are likely to approach (and in many cases revisit) in our work on RP6.

-4.78 In the sections below we set out: the incentives in RP5; other potential incentives for NIE Networks (and customers) in RP6; potential issues with incentive schemes; potential benefits of incentive schemes; and concluding remarks on incentives.
+- 4.90 We use this section to refer to ways in which we could encourage NIE Networks to perform in a more effective and efficient way for customers in RP6. - 4.91 The title of this section is purposely broad to draw attention to the fact that we could introduce incentives which have the potential to reward and/or penalise NIE Networks.
+Also, incentives could be symmetrical or asymmetrical in nature and could be financial and/or non financial in nature, including penalties. - 4.92 Incentives can be integrated into uncertainty mechanisms and the design of RP6 in terms of how the price control deals with the overall balance of risks and rewards for both NIE Networks and customers.
+For the purpose of this document, and in the absence of addressing specifically the uncertainty mechanisms or the price control design at this stage, we approach the topic of incentives afresh and from a high level. - 4.93 We do not seek to opine or discuss the merits, drawbacks, potential or otherwise of particular incentives or schemes in this section or at this stage, but rather, we set out the areas we are likely to approach (and in many cases revisit) in our work on RP6.
+To enunciate upon our preferred approach to incentives in this RP6 Approach Document in advance of our determination stages, including in advance of our draft determination consultation stage, would be procedurally improper, especially in advance of NIE Networks own RP6 Business Plan suggestions on risk and incentives. - 4.94 In the sections below we set out: the incentives in RP5; other potential incentives for NIE Networks (and customers) in RP6; potential issues with incentive schemes; potential benefits of incentive schemes; and concluding remarks on incentives.